 In years past, I have attended a few meditation workshops, purchased and read books on the topic (including Meditation for Dummies) and had a one on one instruction session at a Buddhist temple.
 Occasionally I have a fleeting sensation of what meditation is—sort of a light, drifting, peaceful feeling.
 However, most of the time my brain is fraught with inner chatter.

 I have been told this is completely normal and that I just need to practice more.
 However, as a working mom of three children, making time to practice can be almost downright impossible.
 I usually set a goal of meditating for 10 or even 5 minutes every night.
 I start off actually following through with this for a few days or so and then I have a crazy bad day.

 Perhaps my teenager is grouchy or comes home late from curfew and I am riddled with frustration and anger.
 Maybe my son has a friend over to spend the night and they are rowdily gaming on the Playstation and leaving potato chip crumbs all over the living room.
 Possibly I’m just exhausted from running like a mad woman from work, to cooking a somewhat healthy dinner and dashing off to karate or tumbling class.

 Whatever the reason, at some point I forget or just collapse in a heap on the bed.
 And then I realize, this is why I need meditation more than ever.

 I need to find a way to commit to a practice.
-So I presented myself, and my friend Cat, a challenge.
+So I presented myself, and my friend, a challenge.
 Following along with Get Some Headspace: How Mindfulness Can Change Your Life in Ten Minutes a Day by Andy Puddicombe, I plan to form a meditation practice.

-With Cat practicing with me from thousands of miles away and in a whole different country, I feel like maybe I will accomplish some kind of routine.
+With a friend practicing with me from thousands of miles away and in a whole different country, I feel like maybe I will accomplish some kind of routine.
 Then maybe the next time my daughter arrives past curfew, I can

 yell talk to her mindfully.